splineops/splineops/docs/user-guide/02_resize.rst

 Overview
 --------

-The `resize` function in the `splineops` library enables the resizing (scaling) of N-dimensional data arrays through advanced spline-based methods [1]_, [2]_, [3]_.
+The `resize` function in the `splineops` library delivers high-performance, high-fidelity resizing for N-dimensional data arrays using advanced spline-based methods [1]_, [2]_, [3]_.

-Three resizing methods are available:

-- Standard Interpolation: Smooth, continuous interpolation.
-- Least-Squares Projection: Optimal resizing with minimal approximation error.
-Slower than standard interpolation but with better interpolation quality.
-It requires 64-bit float precision.
-- Oblique Projection: Similar to least-squares projection, with tunable speed at the expense of quality.
-It works well with with 32-bit float precision.

-It is recommended to use standard interpolation for most cases; in case higher accuracy is required and float64 precision is used, least-squares projection is recommended.
-Oblique projection provides a finer balance of performance, speed, and accuracy.
+It offers three distinct modes, each designed for a different balance of **speed**, **accuracy**, and **control**:

+- **Standard Interpolation** – Fast and smooth.
+Ideal for real-time and general-purpose applications.
+Efficient in memory and compatible with float32 precision.
+- **Least-Squares Projection** – Highest quality.
+Designed for applications where fidelity matters most (e.g. medical imaging, scientific computing).
+Optimized for float64 precision.
+- **Oblique Projection** – The sweet spot.
+Balances quality and performance, using smart approximations to deliver nearly least-squares quality at interpolation-level speed.

+Each method is built on solid spline theory and engineered for performance in real-world applications.
+Whether you're building fast visualizations or precision-critical pipelines, `resize` adapts to your needs with consistent, artifact-resistant output and a clean API.

 Standard Interpolation
 ----------------------

+*Fast and efficient spline-based interpolation, suitable for most applications.*

 B-spline interpolation reconstructs a smooth function from samples using a B-spline as basis function.
 The interpolation function is defined as